Telephone Triage

 Elicit the Problem and Patient History

 When a problem does not appear urgent, the telenurse performs a more detailed assessment of symptom and patient history.
 This begins by eliciting the patient’s primary reason for calling.
-A patient’s first utterances are very important, and the patient’s first few descriptions can be key to zeroing in on the heart of the problem.
+A patient’s first utterances are very important, and the patient’s first few descriptions can be key to zeroing in on the problem.
 Information can be collected in any order that seems appropriate to the patient and the situation.

-By the same token, obtaining a brief patient history creates context and an immediate sense of patient risk.
+Obtaining a brief patient history creates context and an immediate sense of patient risk.
 It includes verifying recent injury or illness, chronic illness, current daily medications, pregnancy status, and drug allergies.

 It is not necessary to let a standard data collection form dictate the order of collection.
 In real-world situations, people volunteer information initially.
 It is important to find a safe balance between listening to a patient’s explanation and communicating the need to gather information in a timely fashion.
 Data is recorded into the appropriate field as the patient volunteers information; any information gaps are filled in later with follow-up questions from the guideline.

 Patients often present symptoms in erratic and disorganized ways.
 They may focus on one symptom to the exclusion of other, more important ones.
 An example might be the parent who is concerned about a child losing a tooth due to trauma, when the more serious problem is possible head injury.
-A critical step in data collection is to avoid being caught up in the patient’s perception and to start the triage process with assessment questions and the documentation form.
+A critical step in data collection is to avoid being caught up in the patient’s perception and to initiate the triage process with assessment questions and the documentation form.
 The rationale is to quickly sketch an outline of the problem.

 CASE

-The nurse gave the mother routine advice for fever control.
-On the orders of the pediatrician (who was acting on the nurse’s incomplete information), the nurse directed her to an ED that was in network for their insurance coverage about 45 minutes away.
+At 3 a.m. a mother called a pediatric nurse triage line regarding her 3-month-old infant, who had a fever of 103 °F. The nurse did not obtain a complete symptom history and gave the mother routine advice for fever control.
+The nurse then directed the mother to an ED that was in network for their insurance coverage about 45 minutes away.
 (The nearest ED was about 15 minutes away.)
 En route, the child experienced a cardiac arrest due to hypoperfusion syndrome and meningitis.
 Because of impaired circulation, the child’s hands and feet had to be amputated.

 Discussion